Education Analytics (EA) is working with the Linked Learning Alliance (LLA) to support their pathway analytics and

 Education Analytics (EA) is working with the New York State Education Department (NYSED) to provide student growth measures for the use in educator evaluation and institutional accountability.

 In New York, teachers are evaluated – in part – using state-approved assessments.
-Education Analytics (EA) uses the NWEA MAP assessment data with SIRS data to create growth model results and Student Learning Objectives (SLOs) for New York districts.
+Education Analytics (EA) uses the NWEA MAP assessment data with SIRS data to create Student Learning Objectives (SLOs) and growth model results for New York districts.
 EA's results cover teachers who teach in grades K-10 in Mathematics, Reading, and Language Usage.

 Education Analytics (EA) has partnered with Abt Associates and Westat on a national study, The Study of Teacher Preparation Experiences and Early Teacher Effectiveness (TPREP), which is being conducted by Abt Associates, EA, and Westat under contract to the U.S. Department of Education Institute of Education Sciences.